 Personal Safety is of paramount importance.
-Two highly discussed topics are sexual assault and the dangers of meth.
+One highly discussed topic is sexual assault.
 Taking steps to minimize your risk of becoming victimized can pay off in many ways.

 Sexual assault is